MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 - **SBUS Protocol**: Communicates with Ronin gimbal
 - **Web Interface**: Provides configuration and monitoring

-### Reset Function

-- Press the RST button to clear WiFi settings
-- Device will restart in setup mode
-- If the device cannot connect to WiFi it will restart in setup mode

 ## ⚠️ Important Notes

-- Tested primarily with DJI Ronin SC, but should work with other models, you will have to adjust s-bus values
+- Tested primarily with DJI Ronin SC, but should work with other models, you may will have to adjust s-bus values in the Ronin_SBUS library
 - Ensure stable WiFi connection for reliable control
 - Keep within range of WiFi network
 - Monitor the log interface for debugging

+## 📚 Library

+- Ronin_SBUS is a library I wrote, starting from the original [BMC_SBUS](https://github.com/boldstelvis/BMC_SBUS) library.
+Thanks to the developer.

 ## 🤝 Contributing